arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Typesofresearchevidence/Howislearningtobeobservedandrecorded/Whichapproachestoresearcharecollectingthemostbelievabledataonlearning/Believabilityofthedatacollectedbybehaviouranalysts/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Believability of the data collected by behaviour analysts "
+title: 'Believability of the data collected by behaviour analysts '
-nav_order: Believabilityofthedatacollectedbybehaviouranalysts
-has_children: false
 ---
 # Believability of the data collected by behaviour analysts